fut-infrastructure/implementation-guide/pages/_includes/ehealth-task-intro.md

 captured in a ClinicalImpression which is referenced as Task focus in a Task created by the eHealth Infrastructure.
 The Task has:

-* Task owner that references the CareTeam of the CarePlan
+* Task owner that references a selected CareTeam of the CarePlan
 * Task category is coding that states need to assess a triaging result
 * Task priority reflecting the triaging result